NixOS/nix/doc/manual/source/store/drv.md

 Output names can be any string which is also a valid [store path] name.
 The store path of the output store object (also called an [output path] for short), has a name based on the derivation name and the output name.
-Most outputs are named `drvMame + '-' + outputName`.
+Most outputs' store paths have name `drvMame + '-' + outputName`.
-However, an output named "out" is just has name `drvName`.
+However, an output named "out" has a store path with name `drvName`.
 This is to allow derivations with a single output to avoid a superfluous `-<outputName>` in their single output's name when no disambiguation is needed.

 > **Example**